-In order to travel and study in the UK for longer than six months, you must apply for a Tier 4 General visa.
+In order to travel and study in the UK for longer than six months, you must apply for a Student Route visa.
 You must pass a points-based assessment and score 40 points to get your visa.
 You may also be required to sit the Credibility Interview - here's a short video explaining what's involved, please take a moment to watch the video.

 How is the score calculated?